Here's a bit of a rant about a very beautiful country that I expected to fall in head over heels in love with, but I didn't, because...

-transportation is difficult
+transportation can be difficult

 For example, you can’t purchase most tickets on board the buses or coaches with either cash or card, and you can’t pre-purchase tickets online with an out of the country bank or credit card, or an out of the country billing address for any card.

 And if you can get past that, you have to enter a valid Swedish mobile phone number in order to get access to use the app.

 I was forced to track down local offices, and their respective opening days and times, in order to purchase advance physical paper tickets in person.

 Also known as - what we had to do in the olden days.

-booze is inconvenient
+booze can be inconvenient

 You can only buy alcohol above 3.5% at specifically state regulated stores called Systembolagets that are often rare, hard to find, and on top of that, not open 24 hours.